Dongli99/spring-dream-home/README.md

 ## Overview

-A project connecting to an Oracle Database including Procedure and Function using new-learned Spring Boot technology.
+A backend connecting to an Oracle Database including Procedure and Function using new-learned Spring Boot technology.

 ## Prerequisites